gereon-t/oaemapi/README.md

 ### Endpoints
 Once the server is running, you can see the documentation using http://127.0.0.1:8000/docs.
-#### /api
+#### **/api**
-The /api endpoint is used to request the obstruction adaptive elevation mask.
-It returns a JSON object containing the obstruction adaptive elevation mask in "azimuth:elevation, ..."-format.
+The /api endpoint is used to request the obstruction adaptive elevation mask (OAEM).
+The OAEM represents the obstruction of the sky view due to buildings using elevation angles.
+The endpoint returns a JSON object containing the OAEM in "azimuth:elevation, ..."-format.
+It is given with an azimuth resolution of 1 degree.

+**Note:** The OAEM data provided by this API is currently available only for the state of North Rhine-Westphalia (NRW), Germany.
+If the provided position is outside the area of operation, an empty OAEM is returned.

+**Args:**

+- `pos_x` (float): The x-coordinate of the position.
+- `pos_y` (float): The y-coordinate of the position.
+- `pos_z` (float): The z-coordinate of the position.
+- `epsg` (int): The EPSG code specifying the coordinate reference system (CRS) of the provided position.

+**Returns:**

+A JSON object with:

+- `data` (str): The OAEM data represented as a string in azimuth:elevation format.
+  If the position is outside the area of operation, the OAEM will be empty.
+  Azimuth and elevation are given in radians.
+- `within_area` (bool): A boolean indicating whether the provided position is within the area of operation.

 Example:
 ```bash